Jahia/widen-asset-picker/src/main/resources/javascript/REACTBuildApp/README.txt

-update main.js with the appropriate url for the loader -> "modules/widen-picker/icons/"
+update main.js with the appropriate url for the loader -> replace "static/media/" by "modules/widen-picker/icons/"